kbrebanov/nose-bleed/README.md

 nose-bleed
 ==========

-Go network packet sniffer
+Go DNS network packet sniffer

 Description
 ===========

-**nose-bleed** is a network packet sniffer that outputs the parsed headers in JSON to standard output or to a RabbitMQ exchange.
+**nose-bleed** is a DNS network packet sniffer that outputs the parsed headers in JSON to standard output or to a RabbitMQ exchange.

 It currently parses the following:

   - Ethernet
-  - ICMPv4
-  - ICMPv6
   - IPv4
   - IPv6
   - UDP